Salomon Eberhard Henschen: Career and writings

 From 1878, he worked in the institute of pathology at the University of Uppsala, while in the meantime, he practiced medicine at a summer resort at Ronneby in Blekinge.
+Henschen then continued his education in Leipzig under Carl Ludwig, receiving his doctorate in medicine in 1879 and publishing his dissertation Om indigosvafvelsyradt natrons avsöndring i njurarna (On the renal excretion of indigo sulfuric acid in the kidneys), for which he was awarded a prize by the Swedish Medical Society.
 In 1882 he was named professor and director at the clinic of internal medicine at Uppsala.
-From 1900, he worked at the Karolinska Institutet in Stockholm.
+In the late 1800s, Henschen was the first to describe athletic heart syndrome.
+From 1900 to 1912, he worked at the Karolinska Institutet in Stockholm.